 The popular Nakd bars are pleasantly short on the list of ingredients.
 Cocoa Delight is made from 48% dates, 29% cashew nuts, 17% raisins and 6% cocoa powder.

-On the face of it a very healthy snack with no added sugar, oils, butter, additives, preservatives etc. But I wouldn’t be having these every day, mainly because the dates and raisins make it very sweet, albeit with natural sugar.
+On the face of it an ideal healthy snack, especially for hungry kids after school, with no added sugar, oils, butter, additives, preservatives etc. (more after school snack inspiration).
+So I’d limit to one a day, mainly because the dates and raisins make it very sweet, albeit with natural sugar.
 There is the equivalent to a tablespoon per bar (that’s almost 50% sugar).
 A ‘high sugar’ food has more than about 20g/100g sugar.
-These have 43g/100g.
+These bars have 43g/100g.
 On a positive note, the almonds make it low GI (digested slowly), high in vitamin E and the cocoa powder, dates and raisins are high in antioxidants.

 So, as a ‘treat’ food, I thought I’d experiment with my own version…..I just took the %s from the ingredients list and equated that to the weight (and doubled to make more).
 I also substituted the cashews for ground almonds.
 These can be bought already ground up, making it a bit easier.

 Here are the ingredients and quantities (makes 6 bars):